How is a rental agreement made?

 If I move before my lease or rental agreement ends, can I lose my deposit?

 Not only can the deposit be lost, the landlord may be able to collect the remainder of the rent for the lease period.

 Termination fees can be very expensive.
 Make sure your lease provides you adequate protection if you are required to vacate early (i.e. Military Clause, Roomate Clause, etc.).

 What if I have a problem at the rental unit that the landlord refuses to fix?

-It is the landlord's responsibility to maintain the unit in good, safe, working order and promptly repair all electrical, plumbing, sanitary, heating, ventilating, air conditioning and other facilities and appliances which he has supplied or are repaired by his agreement or any law to supply after you have notified him of any defects in writing (in emergencies you may call him or her on the telephone, but follow up in writing).
+It is the landlord's responsibility to maintain in good, safe, working order, and promptly repair all electrical, plumbing, sanitary, heating, ventilating, air conditioning, and other facilities and appliances which he has supplied or are repaired by his agreement or any law to supply after you have notified him of any defects in writing (in emergencies you may call him/her on the telephone, but follow up in writing).

-If you have a problem at the rental unit, you should give the landlord notice in writing, telling him or her of the deficiencies (a phone call advising him of the problem, followed with a written request to repair is recommended).
-A good response time is 3 to 10 days depending on the nature of the repair required.
-If he does not respond, send a letter (return receipt requested) or come to the HSC and speak with one of the housing specialists.
-The housing specialist will assist you and advise you on landlord responsibilities.
+If you have a problem at the rental unit, you should give the landlord the notice in writing, telling him/her of the deficiencies (a phone call advising him of the problem, followed with a written request to repair is recommended).
+A good response time is from 3 to 10 days depending on the nature of the repair required.
+If he does not respond, send a letter return receipt requested, or, come to the Housing Office and speak with one of the off-base/post Housing Specialists.
+The Housing Specialist will assist you and advise you on landlord responsibilities.
 They can also mediate the problem between you and the landlord.
-She or he can call the landlord and request the deficiency be corrected on your behalf.
+She/he can call the landlord and request the deficiency be corrected on your behalf.